-The cost of photographs obtained for this purpose is not a part of the loss.
-It is an expense in determining your tax liability.
-You can claim this cost as a miscellaneous itemized deduction subject to the 2%-of-adjusted-gross-income limit on Schedule A (Form 1040).
+The costs of photographs and appraisals used as evidence of the value and condition of property damaged as a result of a casualty are not a part of the loss.
+They are expenses in determining your tax liability.
+You can claim these costs as a miscellaneous itemized deduction subject to the 2%-of-adjusted-gross-income limit on Schedule A (Form 1040).